Trump and Pence back in Washington for rival speeches

 Asked about the growing divide between Trump and himself, a man who was once the former president's most loyal sidekick, Pence said the two don't differ on issues.

-Pence had also planned to deliver a speech at the Heritage Foundation in Washington on the eve of Trump’s visit, but that was postponed because his plane was diverted by bad weather.)
+On Tuesday, Simon & Schuster announced the title of Pence’s upcoming book, “So Help Me God,” which will be published in November.
+The publisher said the book is the “most robust defense of the Trump record of anyone who served in the administration,” but also “chronicles President Trump’s severing of their relationship on January 6, 2021,when Pence kept his oath to the Constitution.”

-Trump's speech comes as allies have urged him to spend more time talking about his vision for the future and less time relitigating the 2020 election as he prepares to announce an expected 2024 White House campaign.
+Allies have urged Trump to spend more time talking about his vision for the future and less time relitigating the 2020 election as he prepares to announce an expected 2024 White House campaign.

-“I believe it will be a very policy-focused, forward-leaning speech, very much like a State of the Union 5.0,” said Brooke Rollins, president of at the America First Policy Institute, which is holding the two-day America First Agenda Summit.

-Composed of former Trump administration officials and allies, the nonprofit is widely seen as an “administration in waiting” that could quickly move to the West Wing if Trump should run again and win.

-Trump has spent much of his time since leaving office fixated on the 2020 election and spreading lies about his loss to sow doubt about Biden's victory.
+He has spent much of his time since leaving office spreading lies about his loss to sow doubt about Biden's victory.
 Indeed, even as the House Jan.
 6 committee was laying bare his desperate attempts to remain in power and his refusal to call off a violent mob of his supporters as they tried to halt the peaceful transition of power, Trump has continued to try to pressure officials to overturn Biden's win, despite there being no legal means to decertify it.

 The group is one of several Trump-allied organizations that have continued to push his polices in his absence, including America First Legal, dedicated to fighting Biden's agenda through the court system, the Center for Renewing America and the Conservative Partnership Institute.